MUSE CONFERENCE

 To design the conference's website landing page, I chose to re-iterate the imagery I had created for the poster.
 This kept my branding consistent and made images recognizable to the user.

-STEP FIVE: JOURNAL PRODUCT
+STEP FOUR: JOURNAL PRODUCT

 After finalizing the poster design, the website design, and the app design, I created the physical items at the conference.
 I created a journal for the audience to take notes during the conference.
 I first played around with the idea of incorporating other packages with the journal product, but ultimately decided to focus on the journal alone.